AzNOAOTares/antares-base/doc/source/index.rst

    >>> alert.CA.GMinusR = value

    This will assign ``value`` to the property ``GMinusR`` that is defined under CA context.
-It will raise an :py:exc:`PropertyError` exception if CA context has no property called ``GMinusR``.
+It will raise an :py:exc:`AttributeError` exception if CA context has no property called ``GMinusR``.

 4. Timestamp for a newly computed property value is assigned implicitly when the value is assigned to the property.

 5. Exceptions are handled by callers.
-The only exception in the API is Python's built-in :py:exc:`PropertyError` exception.
+The only exception in the API is Python's built-in :py:exc:`AttributeError` exception.

 6. There will be a max size for strings.
 The max size is to be determined.

-7. The value of an property may be NA (not applicable), but NK (not known) is not allowed as a value.
+7. The value of property may be NA (not applicable), but NK (not known) is not allowed as a value.

 8. The value for a Base Property is provided by the Camera in a